attilathedud/gba_dumper/README.md

 0x007219A0 |	00FC00FD D300CF00 40008900 4000CF00 CE00C300 C5004000 C100C700 C100C900 	|   so I once agai
 ```

 Continue to do this for any other special characters you encounter.
 Note that '4000' is being used as a space.
-A full translation file with most of the opening text translated for comparison:
+Here's a full translation file with most of the opening text translated for comparison:
 ```
 8100 : A
 8200 : B